Bealby/grandpas-pocket-watch-shop/README.md

 Danger: ![#d9534f](https://via.placeholder.com/15/d9534f/000000?text=+)
 `rgb(217, 83, 79)`

-For Toast info windows, colours conforming to standard pratices will be used for `Warning`, `Info`. `Error` and `Danger` respectively.
+For Toast info windows, colours conforming to standard practices will be used for `Warning`, `Info`. `Error` and `Danger` respectively.

 #### Typography